LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 * Lab Outcomes (LO): Explore various data analytics Libraries in R and Python.
 (LO1)

 ## Task to be performed :
-1. Explore Top-10 Data Analytics Libraries in Python
+1. Explore Top-5 Data Analytics Libraries in Python
-2. Explore Top-10 Data Analytics Libraries in R
+2. Explore Top-5 Data Analytics Libraries in R
+3. Install 2 Libraries each for Python and R
-3. Perform simple experiments in the identified tools in Google Colab.
+4. Perform simple experiments on the 2 identified libraries each for Python and R
-4. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.
+5. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.

 ## Tools & Libraries to be explored
 *Python Libraries:*